binaryminds/react-native-sse/README.md

 ## 🚀 Advanced usage with TypeScript

-Using EventSource you can handle custom events invoked by server:
+Using EventSource you can handle custom events invoked by the server:

 ```typescript
 import EventSource from "react-native-sse";